Sponsor my distilling work simply by sharing the artisan workshop of the Bostonapothecary on social media. Copy, Paste, Support!

 This was the path of consolidation.
 There was also a curious entry in 1934.
 Only that year did Puerto Rico begin rum production.

-Scouring the bibliography, I can across a reference to H. Warner Allen’s wonderful Rum: The Englishman’s Spirit and was able to find this scanning of it.
+Scouring the bibliography, I came across a reference to H. Warner Allen’s wonderful Rum: The Englishman’s Spirit and was able to find this scanning of it.
 It is a spectacularly thoughtful history of rum and probably no one writing today has learned to convey their love of the subject quite like Allen.